 What Not to Do

 Leaving your dog to ‘cry it out’ means suffering in silence.
-It is a form of dog training where the dog is left alone for a specific period until it becomes quiet.
-This can be very stressful for the dog and cause them to become anxious and depressed.
+This form of dog training involves leaving the dog alone for a specific period until it becomes quiet.
+This can be very stressful for the dog and cause it to become anxious and depressed.

-Many dogs have anxiety when you’re out, which can mean that the dog gets bored and frustrated.
-Punishment won’t help a dog learn how to behave better – it will just make them scared of you.
-Dogs need patience, love and positive reinforcement to learn how to be well-behaved.
+Many dogs have anxiety when you’re out, which can mean that they get bored and frustrated.
+Punishment won’t help a dog learn how to behave better—it will just make them scared of you.
+Dogs need patience, love, and positive reinforcement to learn how to be well-behaved.

-If your dog has separation anxiety, it’s important not to punish them.
+If your dog has separation anxiety, it’s important not to punish it.
 This will only worsen the problem and cause your dog to become even more anxious.
-Instead, try to work on gradually acclimating your dog to being away from you.
-This may take time and patience, but it will be worth it in the end.
+Instead, try to gradually acclimate your dog to being away from you.
+This may take time and patience, but it will be worth it.

 Punishing your dog for having separation anxiety will only make the problem worse.
 Instead, give your dog plenty of love and attention when you’re home, and provide him with toys and bones to keep him occupied when you’re gone.